BelRarr/conference-checklist/ignite-checklist.md

     - It will be your best companion during the conference
 - [ ] Explore sessions and create your custom-tailored schedule
     - The conference center is very big, so I recommend to schedule more than one session for a given time slot.
 That way, you'll have a backup plan if the first session of your choice is either full or way to far to reach it before it begins.
+    - Use the [Schedule Builder](https://myignite.techcommunity.microsoft.com/sessions) for that matter.
+    - Select all sessions that interest you at first, then filter the conflicting ones.
+Remember to have 2 or 3 sessions for the same time slot as mentioned above.
 - [ ] Book a hotel proposed on the Microsoft Ignite website (preferably)
     - that way, you can take the shuttle from and to the conference center for free.
+    - You may consider booking an Airbnb, if you don't find a hotel that works for you.
 - [ ] If you're an MVP, don't forget to visit the MVP Lounge
 - [ ] If you're not an MVP, don't forget to visit the MVP Lounge
     - There are great people to meet, who are willing to share their enthusiasm, energy and knowledge with you!